sde1000/till-boot/README.md

+# Network booting of tills

-Build debian packages for network booting of tills
+This repository contains scripts used to generate Debian packages for network booting of tills and information screens.

 These packages are installed on a server (usually, but not necessarily, the main till).